krishnakanthb13/amplenote-plugins/calendarpro/Calendar Pro.md

 - September 4th, 2024: Added Month to the Table Format itself.
 Preparation for Quarter and Yearly!
 Renamed Calendar 2.0 to Calendar Pro.
 Add Calendar Pro through insert-Option, Generate Report using note-Options for Monthly, Quarterly and Yearly, and they sit in a generic reports Tag.
 Added some colors for each type of Options that you choose [Template][^2], and the `date_time `info when the report has been generated!

 - October 13th, 2024: Changed the calling the plugin from `noteOptions` to `appOptions`, as these do not require the need of a specific note UUID to pick up on.

+- January 11th, 2025: Added week starts with Monday or Sunday Option.
+Added week number, still the starting of the month, it is getting the week number incorrect, if the month did not start from Monday, needs a future fix.

 ---